tardate/LittleCodingKata/docker/starting_redis_with_old_circleci_image/README.md

-# Starting Redis with and old CircleCI Image
+# #078 Redis with and old CircleCI Image

 Notes on dealing with a Redis issue on an old Ubuntu 14.04 docker image with CircleCI